A library for interactive command line interfaces in modern C++

 CLI usage

-At the start of your application, cli is presenting a prompt with the
+At the start of your application, the CLI presents a prompt with the

 name you provided in the Cli constructor.

-you should see the prompt change to reflect the name of the current submenu.
+The prompt will change to reflect the current submenu.

-• help: to print the list of the commands available with a description
+• help: Prints a list of available commands with descriptions.

-• a command in the current menu: to exec the command
+• Current menu: Enter the name of a command available in the current menu to execute it.

 Parameter parsing

-The cli interpreter can manage correctly sentences using quote (') and double quote (").
+The CLI interpreter can handle sentences using single quotes (') and double quotes (").

-Any character (spaces too) comprises between quotes or double quotes are considered as a single parameter of a command.
+Any character (including spaces) enclosed within quotes is considered a single parameter for a command.

 cli> echo "this is a single parameter"